 Decision Tree in Machine Learning

-Root node: It is the node at the very top of a decision tree, and it is from this node that the population begins to divide into groups based on different attributes.
+Root node: It is the highest node from where the decision tree starts.
+It represents the entire dataset and from this node, the population begins to divide into groups based on different attributes.

-Decision Nodes: Decision Node refers to the nodes obtained after separating the root nodes.
+Decision Nodes (Internal Nodes): The decision Node refers to the nodes obtained after separating the root nodes.
+It is also called an internal node which is determined by values of a particular attribute.

-Leaf Nodes: Leaf nodes or terminal nodes are the nodes where further splitting is not allowed.
+Leaf Nodes (Terminal Nodes): Leaf nodes or terminal nodes are the nodes where further splitting of trees is not allowed, these are the final output node.

-Splitting: It involves splitting a node into two or more smaller nodes.
+Splitting: It involves splitting a root node or decision node into two or more smaller nodes based on decision criteria.

 In a decision tree, the algorithm begins at the root node and works its way up to forecast the class of the provided dataset.
 This algorithm follows the branch and jumps to the following node by comparing the values of the root attribute with those of the record (actual dataset) attribute.